A powerhouse of Australian astronomy

-Located outside Narrabri in north-west New South Wales, about 500 kilometres from Sydney, our Compact Array telescope is one of four instruments that make up the Australia Telescope National Facility.
+Located on Gomeroi Country, outside Narrabri in north-west New South Wales, about 500 kilometres from Sydney, our Compact Array telescope is one of four instruments that make up the Australia Telescope National Facility.

 It is used by more than 100 observing teams each year to study subjects including:

 - early stages of star formation, and the late stages of the lives of stars

 - supernovae – exploding stars – and the radio-emitting debris left by the explosions

 - radio-emitting jets of material from black holes

 - how hydrogen gas – the raw material for stars – is distributed in the local Universe.